gpduck/MSTerminalSettings/docs/en-US/MSTerminalSettings.md

 Returns the current top-level settings for MS Terminal.

 ### [Import-Iterm2ColorScheme](Import-Iterm2ColorScheme.md)
-Imports an iterm2 colorscheme file into MS Terminal.
+Imports an iterm2 color scheme file into MS Terminal.

 ### [New-MSTerminalColorScheme](New-MSTerminalColorScheme.md)
 {{ Fill in the Description }}